 Doi Inthanon National Park in my opinion is the best day trip you can do from Chiang Mai.

-It offers waterfalls, hiking, temples, the highest point in Thailand where thankfully things get cold!
+It offers waterfalls, hiking, temples, and the highest point in Thailand where thankfully things get cold.

 I’ll go through what we got up to for the day and at the end of the post the practicalities of doing a day trip yourself.

 Doi Inthanon National Park Day Trip From Chiang Mai

 Mae Ya Waterfall

 Mae Ya Waterfall should be your first stop on any trip to Doi Inthanon National Park.

 In my opinion, it’s one of the best waterfalls in the Chiang Mai area.

 Actually, it’s the best!

 It’s a short several-minute hike to the waterfall from the car park.